Supporters Like You

 Rather than seeing herself as the significant philanthropist she is, Luyben credits her late friends.

 “I’m the messenger,” she says.
 “It’s Don and Richard up there doing this.
-I’m happy there’s scholarships in place that other people can give to.”
+I’m happy there are scholarships in place that other people can give to.”

-Greer and Luyben became close friends in their adulthoods and attended many Conservatory events together.
-After Greer’s death Luyben attended a performance by percussionist Isaiah Petrie.
+Greer and Luyben became close friends in their adulthood and attended many Conservatory events together.
+After Greer’s death, Luyben attended a performance by percussionist Isaiah Petrie.

 Luyben waves away the idea that she could be spending this money on herself.